chandanRIT/PathVisio_Validator_Plugin/Validator_Plugin/README.txt

 Here is an explanation of the directories in this project:

-images        - images used in the plugin lib           - Java libraries used with the plugin rulesets      - validation rulesets included with the plugin source        - validator plugin source code xsls          - Schematron stylesheets for converting GroovySupport - ???
+images			- images used in the plugin lib				- Java libraries used with the plugin rulesets			- validation rulesets included with the plugin source			- validator plugin source code xsls				- Schematron stylesheets for converting GroovySupport	- contains a file containing the Groovy script.
+This script is run while validating against Groovy rulesets.

 AUTHORS
 -------